NABJ, EHRP Announce the Winners of COVID-19 and the Black Community Storytelling Grants

 The winners of the $2,500 grants are Maryland-based filmmaker Courtland Sutton and reporter Janelle Harris Dixon.
 Sutton will direct a short film about the plight of struggling Black restaurant owners in Charleston, South Carolina.
 Dixon, a writer in Washington, D.C., will examine how the pandemic affects the mental health of people of color in low-income and working-class communities, already strained by systemic and structural racism.

-NABJ Founders Sandra Dillard, Norma Adams Wade and Sandra Dawson Long Weaver, and EHRP’s Managing Director David Wallis, served as contest judges.
+NABJ Founders Sandra Dillard and Norma Adams Wade, and EHRP’s Managing Director David Wallis, served as contest judges.

 The National Association of Black Journalists (NABJ) is an organization of more than 4,000 journalists, students, media-related professionals and journalism educators.
 The association provides innovative, quality programs and services to and advocates on behalf of Black journalists worldwide.
 Founded in 1975, in Washington, D.C., NABJ is the largest organization for journalists of color in the nation.